Guzik1/.Net_MathGraph/README.md

 - graph to serializable graph and conversely converter (easy to save)!

 ## Setup
-Compiling bin library in /bin folder.
+Compiling bin library in /bin folder. <br />
+Copy Graph and OptymalizedPriorityQueue (.dll files) to your project. <br />
 NuGet package available soon.

 ## Simple code example
 Data in node and edge is int.
 Graph is unweighted and undirected (simple graph)